fetchai/fetchd/docs/docs/delegator-guide-cli.md

 ### Query the user rewards

-After having delegated some tokens to a validator, the user is eligible to a share of the rewards the validator collect.
+After having delegated some tokens to a validator, the user is eligible to a share of the rewards the validator collects.

 To retrieve all the outstanding rewards for an address, issue the following command: